 In the most famous passage of the book, Zhuangzi dreams that he was a butterfly and forgot that he was Zhuangzi.
-When he woke, he no longer knew whether he was Zhuangzi who had dreamt he was a butterfly, or a butterfly dreaming he is Zhuangzi.
+When he woke, he no longer knew whether he was Zhuangzi who had dreamed he was a butterfly, or a butterfly dreaming he is Zhuangzi.
 There are many paintings of this, typically showing a napping Zhuangzi with a butterfly or two fluttering overhead.

 Another famous metaphor used is that of the praying mantis that waved its arms angrily in front of an approaching carriage, unaware that it is incapable of stopping it.
 It suggests that we move in response to life rather than hold our ground taking pride in our own abilities.

 What do I mean by a True Man?
-The True Man of ancient times did not rebel against want, did not grow proud in plenty, and did not plan his affairs.
+The True Man of ancient times did not rebel against want, did not grow proud in plenty, and did not plan his life.
 A man like this could commit and error and not regret it, could meet with success and not make a show.
 A man like this could climb the high places and not be frightened…He didn’t forget where he began.
 He didn’t try to find out where he would end.
 He received something and took pleasure in it. he forgot about it and handed it back again.
 This is what I call not using the mind to repel the Way, not using man to help out Heaven.

 You hide your boat in the ravine and your fish net in the swamp and tell yourself that they will be safe, but in the middle of the night a strong man shoulders them and carries them off, and in your stupidity you don’t know why it happened.
 You think you do right to hide little things in big ones, and yet they get away from you, but if you were to hide the world in the world, so that nothing could get away, this would be the final reality of the constancy of things.